pingcap/docs-dm/en/migrate-from-mysql-aurora.md

     ./dmctl --master-addr 172.16.10.71:8261
     ```

-3. Start data replication task using the following command:
+3. Start data migration task using the following command:

     ```bash
     # `task.yaml` is the previously edited configuration file.